Y0EL/s/README.md

 ## Special Thanks ❤️

-Special thanks to [Jacobo Martínez](https://github.com/cobidev) for inspiring me to create something useful for the Developer Community. **Jacobo** is the creator of [Simplefolio](https://github.com/cobidev/simplefolio) which is another great Portfolio website Template for Developers.
+Special thanks to [Manoppo](https://instagram.com/saya_andreas) for inspiring me to create something useful for the Developer Community. **Jacobo** is the creator of [Simplefolio](https://github.com/cobidev/simplefolio) which is another great Portfolio website Template for Developers.
 Check it out and show him some love ❤️

 <br>